oliviabarrick/flux-operator/README.md

-Operator for creating and managing instances of [Weaveworks flux](https://github.com/weaveworks/flux)
+Operator for creating and managing instances of [Weaveworks flux](https://github.com/weaveworks/flux) and [tiller](https://github.com/kubernetes/helm).

 Use-cases:

 * Doing GitOps without a monorepo.
 You can easily split your manifests into repos per team, project or namespace.
-* Simplify the deployment of your Flux (and, in the future, Tiller and helm-operator) instances.
+* Simplify the deployment of your Flux and Tiller (and, in the future, helm-operator) instances.
 * Easily manage Flux RBAC policies to prevent any single Flux instance from having access to the entire cluster.
+* Use Helm without violating your RBAC policies.

 # Installation

 To deploy to your cluster:

 ```
-kubectl apply -f deploy/crd.yaml
-kubectl apply -f deploy/rbac.yaml
-kubectl apply -f deploy/operator.yaml
+kubectl apply -f deploy/k8s.yaml
 ```

 # Creating a Flux instance

-To create a Flux instance, create a `Flux` CRD:
+To create a Flux instance, create a `Flux` CR:

 ```
-apiVersion: "flux.codesink.net/v1alpha1"
+apiVersion: flux.codesink.net/v1alpha1
-kind: "Flux"
+kind: Flux
 metadata:
   name: example
 spec: